Actions that are exclusive rights of the copyright owner

 The news must be reported in a newspaper, magazine or similar periodical, or by a film or communication.
 Adequate acknowledgment of the copied work must be given (in periodicals).

-Fair dealing, or use by an organisation, for access by people with a disability (ss 113E, 113F)
+Fair dealing, or use by an organisation, for access by people with a disability (ss 113E, 113F Copyright Act)

-A relevant disability is one that causes the person difficulty in reading, viewing, The time and place at which a court or tribunal hears the parties argue their case and makes a decision. or comprehending copyright material in a particular form (s 10(1)).
+A relevant disability is one that causes the person difficulty in reading, viewing, hearing or comprehending copyright material in a particular form (s 10(1) Copyright Act).

 For organisations that assist people with a disability, this defence requires that the material cannot be obtained in that format (e.g. an audio version) within a reasonable time, and at an ordinary commercial price.